MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Trap.md

 again.
 ```

 Trap statements can also be more complex.
-A script block of the `Trap` can
+The statement list of the `Trap` can
 include multiple conditions or function calls.
 A trap can log, test, or even
 run another program.